An Easy Guide to Motorhome Water Systems

 Ways to Conserve Fresh Water

-• Don’t shower every day – wash your ‘pits and bits’ at the sink.
+• Don’t shower every day – wash your ‘pits and bits’ at the sink rr shower but turn off the water as you soap up.

-• Use public toilets – or those in cafes and supermarkets.
+• Use public toilets – or those in cafés and supermarkets.

 • If you’re using your chemical toilet for a pee, do only a mini-flush (it takes around a 30 second flush to cover the whole toilet bowl) from your onboard tank, then spray the bowl with a solution of water and Thetford Pink Fluid to prevent smells.